Configure Single Sign-On | Teleport

 tctl create as shown above.

-To see all configured connectors, execute this command on the Auth Server:
+To see all configured connectors, execute this command on the Auth Service:

 tctl get connectors